The Attack on Florida's Universities is Hidden by the Governor's Failing Candidacy

 Another fan wrote under the subject line "Good Riddance": "Saw your whiny little article about leaving Florida.
 You should take the rest of your Marxist ideologues with you- don't come back.
 The world needs less incompetents like you and your indoctrination policies."
 This one was a wee bit puzzling because the writer identified himself by two different last names in different places in the email, and he claimed in the sign-off that he is a "Comedian."
 Even so, he met expectations by joining in the red-baiting, which is all that truly matters.

-The key point is that both hate-mailers knew the standard talking points -- commie, Marxist, indoctrination -- without having to think even for a moment (a key requirement for such people), and they even delivered them more memorably than their political leaders did.
+The key point is that both hate-mailers knew the standard talking points -- commie, Marxist, indoctrination -- without having to go through the effort of thinking even for a moment (a key requirement for such people), and they even delivered them more memorably than their political leaders did.

 While this is not the first time I have appeared in The Times (as subject or author), it is the first time the subject matter is so politically loaded.
 Even so, those two emails constitute the entirety of the hostile responses to date.
 What surprised me was not their content or tone (or illiteracy or ignorance) but that they were so few in number.
 When Professor Dorf and I were being republished in Newsweek from 2015 through early 2017, there was a steady stream of hostility (especially when either of us wrote anything at all positive about Hillary Clinton).
 What happened here?